READ THIS before booking an AirBnB in Cuba

 AirBnB in Cuba

 AirBnB allows users to search hundreds of listings across Cuba, including everything from $10/night apartments in Guantanamo to $500/night waterfront villas in Havana.
 Users can scroll through pictures and read reviews from past guests and best of all, they can pay in advance using their credit card, eliminating the need to bring extra cash to Cuba.

 Sounds great, doesn't it?
 There are many reasons to consider booking an AirBnB as your accommodation in Cuba.
 In fact, I'll go so far as to extend my $40 discount code to you if you are create a new account with AirBnB!

 Cuban AirBnBs: Too Good to be True?

 If it sounds too good to be true, then it's worth looking at more closely.
-Since I run group trips to Cuba and help people plan their own solo trips to Cuba, I travel to Cuba several times per year and need to stay up to date on everything from whether it’s Legal to Travel to Cuba and What to Pack for Cuba to where to stay, including AirBnBs.
+I travel to Cuba several times per year and need to stay up to date on everything from whether it’s Legal to Travel to Cuba and What to Pack for Cuba to where to stay, including AirBnBs.
 Though some of the casas I work with also advertise on AirBnB, many do not.
 I’ve stayed at dozens of AirBnBs in eight provinces across Cuba and while many of these experiences were great, several were not.
 If you're curious, I've stayed in AirBnBs in Vinales (Pinar del Rio), Havana, Matanzas, Varadero, Trinidad, Cienfuegos, Holguin, Bayamo, Santiago de Cuba, Guantanamo, and Baracoa.
 You can also download a list of some of my favorite casas particulares in Cuba!

 On two occasions, the casa particular (private homestay) owner had double booked the room and moved me to a different home.
 In one case, I discovered the casa owner had the same home displayed in two separate listings, at two different prices.
 If both listings were booked, the guest would be moved to another home and simply told that either “AirBnB made a mistake” or that the person who manages the AirBnB account made a mistake.

 What Can Go Wrong with Cuban AirBnBs